Thoracic Trauma and Disease

 How is thoracic trauma diagnosed?

-Imaging tests such as X-rays, CT scans, and MRI scans.
+Imaging tests such as X-rays, CT scans, and MRI, as well as physical examination and medical history.

 What is a pneumothorax?